Could Moisturizer Be the Answer to Your Acne Issue?

 It’s easy to forget that the purpose of moisturizer is not just to add moisture to your skin, it is also to lock moisture in your skin.
 This means that you should not try to make your skin desert-dry before you add moisture to it.

-It is best to apply moisturizer just after you have cleansed your skin.
+It is best to apply moisturizer just after you have cleansed your skin10.
 You want to pat your face dry so you don’t have any drips, but you want to apply moisturizer while your skin is still damp and soft to the touch.
 Use moisturizer before foundation and other makeup.

 Water Is a Great Moisturizer

-Don’t forget that water is a great moisturizer.
+Don’t forget that water is a great moisturizer11.
 If you don’t use makeup, a little clean water on your face a few times a day can keep your skin tones bright and prevent flaking and peeling.
 The moisture in your skin helps pores drain.

 Also, a splash of facial waters can help calm sensitive skin.
 Collected from mineral springs that contain water rich in natural selenium, magnesium, and/or sulfur, facial waters add minerals to your face that you can secure with moisturizer.
 Rinse off cleanser, and then spray your face with facial waters to calm red skin.